eschluntz/eschluntz.github.io/_posts/software/2023-8-26-compressing-my-typing.markdown

 <img src="/img/software/compress/strategy.png" alt="" width="100%" />
 _Fig 7.
 Some suggested abbreviations for "Remember"_

 The script proceeds down the list of best phrases choosing the best available abbreviation for them.
-In this case, the shortcut `robot -> r` was already set because "robot" was higher on the list than "remember", so the shortcut `remember -> rr` was chosen.
+In the case of the word `Remember`, the shortcut `robot -> r` was already set because "robot" was higher on the list than "remember", so the shortcut `remember -> rr` was chosen.
 If `rr` had also been taken, `re` would be blocked by my blacklist, and then `rem` would be chosen.

 This prioritizes the most common phrases getting the best abbreviations!
 It might be better to do a global optimization of what abbreviations I want, but for now this works great.